Symptom

 2.2.2.5.
 Tracking User Costs per Offering

-SCENARIO: ACME wants to track the costs that a user incurs for attending a scheduled offering (not including tuition)
+SCENARIO: ACME wants to track the costs that a user incurs for attending a class (not including tuition)

 1. Admin creates cost names to capture travel and meals